campbe13/docker-ecq2020/README.md

 * tested on
     * ubuntu 18.04 (created & run)
     * Fedora 31 (run from docker hub)
+    * heroku  (pull from docker hub, push to & run from heroku registry)
 * built and tested using `make`

 ## [javascript-mf](js-mf)